slightlyeepy/minigraphics/README.md

 - simple / easy to use API
 - small C89-compatible codebase
-- allow the same code to work on different backends with no modifications
+- allow the same code to work on different backends with no code modifications

 # non-goals